filefoxper/airma/packages/@airma/react-effect/README.md

 Sometimes you want to control the running way about the promise callback.

-For example, we often save data once, and then unmount component immediately after saving success to prevent a repeat saving mistake.
+For example, we often save data oncely, and then unmount component immediately after saving success to prevent a repeat saving mistake.

 ```ts
 import React from 'react';